cunnie/inclusive-sober-literature/styleguide.md

 ## Using fellow and fellowship is OK
 While some dictionaries have archaic or obsolete definitions of fellow as masculine.
 However, ["fellow" itself is etymologically gender neutral].
 In a survey of different online discussion boards, most people tend to agree that fellow in most modern usages is gender neutral.
 Lastly, in prior art, [Inclusive Big Book], is does not change instances of "fellow" and "fellows".
 There are some instances in the text here, that we have remixed "fellow" singular into "someone" or "person" when it seemed appropriate.

+## Avoid using "queer"
+In older AA literature, "queer" is used with its traditional meaning of "odd or strange."
+In today's English, "queer" is almost always used either (a) to mean someone who identifies outside of the hetero-normative or cis-gender-normative paradigms or (b) as a slur to refer to someone who is not straight or cis-gendered.

+To avoid confusion and also to avoid triggering folks who may have had "queer" used as a pejorative towards them, we opt to replace "queer" with a different descriptive adjective.

+### Old
+"Show them, from your own experience, how the queer mental condition surrounding that first drink prevents normal functioning of the will power."
+### New
+"Show them, from your own experience, how the distorted mental condition surrounding that first drink prevents normal functioning of the will power."

 ["fellow" itself is etymologically gender neutral]: https://www.etymonline.com/word/fellow
 [Inclusive Big Book]: https://www.queerit.co/big-book